khannasarthak/khannasarthak.github.io/about.md

    * One of the founding members of the student club.
    * Mentored juniors and worked with fellow members to create projects, deliver talks and seminars on various topics like Game Development, Web development and Python to name a few.
-   * Organised one of the biggest college gaming tournaments in the country - Game A Thon, during the college festival.
+   * Organised one of the biggest college gaming tournaments in the country, Game-A-Thon, during the college festival.

 ---
 ## Accomplishments

+---
+## Hobbies

+* Reading fiction and biographies
+* Occasionally playing my guitar
+* Computer games